I got an email from a college friend a few weeks ago: "Enjoy reading your [columns]. Especially those that involve your personal humiliation."

 So I walked to the rear of the line, which extended almost to the altar.
 It was clearly going to be a long wait.

 And about five minutes later, it was exacerbated.
-I began to feel the need to go to the bathroom.

 Even five minutes later, the line had grown exponentially.
 It was now curling up to the altar and snaking down toward the side entrance.
 If I got out of line to use the bathroom, I was afraid I wouldn’t be allowed to get back in my spot.